Taylor Davis (artist)

-Taylor Davis (born 1959) born in the United States of America, rose to recognition as an artist and a teacher.
-She was best known for her innovative wood sculptures.
+Taylor Davis (born 1959) is an American artist.
+She is best known for her innovative wood sculptures.

 Early life and education

 Davis was born in Palm Springs, California, and grew up in the state of Washington.

 Davis earned a Diploma of Fine Arts at the School of the Museum of Fine Arts; a Bachelor of Science degree in Education at Tufts University; and a Master of Fine Arts degree from the Milton Avery Graduate School of the Arts at Bard College.

 Career

 Davis has been a professor at the Massachusetts College of Art and Design since 1999, and is also the co-chair of the sculpture program at Milton Avery Graduate School of the Arts at Bard College.
 In fall 2008, she was visiting faculty member at the Department of Visual and Environmental Studies at Harvard University.

 Her work has been widely shown across the United States, and Davis was included in the Whitney Biennial in 2004.
 Davis is represented by DODGEgallery, in New York City.